NABI18/hello-world-docker-aws/docs/05-JenkinsGitHub.md

 1. Paste the key into the **Key** field and name it **Jenkins**
 1. Click **Add Key**

-## Test your connection to GitLab
+## Test your connection to GitHub
-1. Go back to the open SSH connection and try `ssh git@gitlab.com`
+1. Go back to the open SSH connection and try `ssh git@github.com`
-    - it should say "Welcome to GitLab"
+    - it should say "Hi <username>!
+You've successfully authenticated, but GitHub does not provide shell access"

 ## Initialize Jenkins
 1. Paste the IP address for jenkins into a browser.